A Tik-Tok Ban? The First Amendment Implications Should not be Underestimated

 Some experts maintain that TikTok is 100% owned by the Chinese Communist Party, which is the strategic adversary of the United States and is deemed as the most likely threat for a great power war with the U.S. by 2050.[18]
 In addition, these experts contend that TikTok collects all user data possible from the app, and likely from all other apps connected through the user’s phone, allowing China to create a full user portfolio for all of its users.[19]

-Finally, they assert that TikTok can intentionally and purposely push specific types of propaganda against any person, such as push a user to vote differently.
+Finally, they assert that TikTok can intentionally and purposely push specific types of propaganda against any person, such as pushing a user to vote differently.
 Another possibility is that it could push extremist videos at users likely to have an emotional reaction and resort to violence as a result of neurocognitive hacking.
 The alleged endgame of this sort of neurocognitive hacking is to change a user’s thought processes and decision-making without the user being aware that this has occurred.[20]
 This argument, however, makes the case for banning the app more complex, as it comes up against First Amendment concerns.

 It is worth considering that, to date, there is no public evidence that the Chinese government has accessed or misused TikTok user data.[21]
 This, of course, assumes that if it were happening, there would be public evidence.
 At times, there may be threats or even harm without tangible evidence, or the U.S. government may have reasons not to make any evidence public.
 If there were evidence that contradicted TikTok’s claim and showed that its algorithm is biased and is utilized as a tool to spread pro-Palestinian content, it could possibly support the constitutionality of the government’s actions.
 If this was being done intentionally with TikTok’s or the Chinese government’s knowledge and support, TikTok could then be seen as a valid national security threat, considering the platform’s interactive nature and extensive reach, which make it an attractive target for malicious actors seeking to undermine national security or advance foreign interests.[22]
 However, that argument could then hold true of any social media platform that gains any level of popularity, and the slippery slope would become unscalable.